Cuban dissident blogger met by small protests in Brazil

 “There is a difference between the reforms we dream of and the reforms that are being carried out,” she said.
 “We dream of freedom of association, freedom of expression, but it does not look like we will get this too soon.”

-Sanchez, considered Cuba’s pioneer in social networking, told Reuters earlier this week in Havana that she planned to travel to Brazil, Argentina, Peru, Mexico, Spain, Italy, Poland, the Czech Republic, and visit the headquarters of Google , Twitter and Facebook in the United States.
+Sanchez, considered Cuba’s pioneer in social networking, told Reuters earlier this week in Havana that, in addition to Brazil, she planned to travel to Argentina, Peru, Mexico, Spain, Italy, Poland, the Czech Republic, and visit the headquarters of Google, Twitter and Facebook in the United States.

+Reporting by Helia Scheppa; Writing by Anthony Boadle; Editing by Todd Benson and Eric Beech